 If you are a measuring equipment manufacturer who is the proprietor of format specifications, but want neither to publish them nor allow any Open Source implementation, Gwyddion can still support your format.

-There are some inconveniences related to it, however.
+However, this has some serious drawbacks.
 The format has to be implemented in a plug-in distributed as an opaque executable that users have to download separately.
-This means worse integration and availability for only a subset of the platforms Gwyddion runs on.
-For us there is the great obstacle we lose the possibility to do any open source implementation once we have access to the proprietary full specifications.
-We thus encourage you to reconsider the possibility of an open implementation, maybe without “disclosing too much”.
+This means worse integration, certain limitations of what kinds of data can be imported and availability for only a subset of the platforms Gwyddion runs on.
+For us there is the great obstacle of losing the possibility to do any open source implementation at all once we have had access to the proprietary full specifications.